ujamii/fs_media_gallery/Documentation/Configuration/ExtensionManager/Index.rst

 """""""""""""""""""""""""

 Defines plugin actions shown in flexforms so you can disable unwanted plugin modes.
-Comma separated list of controller actions which could be selected as plugin action in flexforms.
+Comma separated list of controller actions which could be selected as ":ref:`Display mode <flexforms.mediagallery.tabs.general.displayMode>`" in flexforms.
 Available actions are:

 * nestedList